fudgebucket27/LoopringNftSnapshotter/README.md

 # LoopringNftSnapshotter
 Snapshot NFT holders on Loopring using the Subgraph.
-For a 10 000 NFT collection expect it to take an hour depending on your internet speed.
+For a 10 000 NFT collection(1/1 mints) expect it to take an hour depending on your internet speed.

 At the moment this tool is built to work with NFTs minted as 1/1s.